-Why should we create insect-friendly corridors?
+Why should we create bug-friendly corridors?
 To explain, GroundWork is collaborating with Buglife.
-Our latest exhibition ‘Bugs, Beauty and Danger’ features 8 international artists who celebrate the power of insects at a time of increasing threats to many common species.
+Our last exhibition ‘Bugs, Beauty and Danger’ featured 8 international artists who celebrate the power of insects at a time of increasing threats to many common species.

 GroundWork exhibitions are accompanied by environmental campaigning.
 We want to alert the world to the dangers faced by insects, But also we need to show what we can do to help.
 What ordinary people can do.
 There is a lot, and in various places on this website you will find inspiration from the artists and ideas about simple bug-friendly actions you can make.
 But there are big ideas too.
 And for Bugs Beauty and Danger we are collaborating with the invertebrate conservation charity, Buglife to create insect-friendly corridors.
 Buglife ask us all to help them save the planet.
 That is no exaggeration.
 Without bugs to pollinate our food plants and manage our environmental health, the planet would wither and human race would certainly not survive.

 Insects are in danger of extinction

 Thirty per cent of insects have already gone.
 Only recently we got news that the bumble bee, which cannot live in hot climates, is travelling further north and is in danger of ultimate extinction, with the effects of climate change.
 Many insects are migrating indeed, and finding that their habitual food sources are not necessarily following the same seasonal patterns.
 This is one of the things which makes them so vulnerable.
 However, a network of insect-friendly corridors could really help.